 Diversity, Equity, and Inclusion Efforts Underway at the IGB

-The COD Task Force helped to organize talks aimed at increasing awareness and dialogue centered around DEI in science.
+The DEI Task Force helped to organize talks aimed at increasing awareness and dialogue centered around DEI in science.
 The series kicked off on October 8, 2020 with science journalist and contributor Kendall Power, who highlighted the importance of DEI and accessibility in strengthening STEM communities.
 On October 16, 2020, IGB co-sponsored a panel featuring Political Science graduate student Ilima Long (University of Hawai'i at Manoa), Professor of Anthropology Iokepa Casumbal-Salazar (University of Texas at Austin), Astronomy graduate student Christina Manzano-King (University of California, Riverside) and Professor of History Kim Compoc (University of Hawai'i - West O'ahu) discussed the fight to protect the Hawaiian Mauna Kea mountain from desecration and the importance of preserving Hawai’i’s sacred site.
 Most recently, with the College of Medicine on February 18, 2021, Associate Professor of Medicine Darrell M. Gray (Ohio State University College of Medicine) discussed strategies for advancing health equity through community engagement and anti-racism.

 On April 13, 2021, Illinois Professor of Anthropology and American Indian studies Jenny L. Davis highlighted the Native American Graves Protection and Repatriation Act and collaborative partnerships with native nations, concluding the series for the Spring semester.
 The first DEI seminar in the Fall was scheduled for August 24, 2021 where Joey Ramp, CEO of Empower Ability Consulting, discussed service dog handlers in science laboratories and ways in which science institutions can increase accessibility for the disabled.

-In collaboration with Ross Wantland and Kaamilyah Abdullah-Span at the Illinois Office of the Vice Chancellor for Diversity, Equity & Inclusion (OVCDEI), the COD Task Force organized an ally/bystander intervention training workshop that was held on March 25, 2021 for all IGB community members.
+In collaboration with Ross Wantland and Kaamilyah Abdullah-Span at the Illinois Office of the Vice Chancellor for Diversity, Equity & Inclusion (OVCDEI), the DEI Task Force organized an ally/bystander intervention training workshop that was held on March 25, 2021 for all IGB community members.
 Training in this particular area was heavily requested by many IGB community members, including those in a laboratory setting such as faculty and postdoctoral researchers.
 The workshop, attended by 40 participants, focused on strategies for creating an inclusive and supportive lab and revealed potential areas of inequity.
 At the conclusion of the workshop, participants learned skills they can use for promoting fairness in the workplace.
 Moving forward, the IGB and OVCDEI plan to work closely together on other projects to increase equity in science.

 IGB climate survey

-A COD Task Force subcommittee was formed to discuss the next IGB climate survey, a follow-up to the 2018 climate survey.
+A DEI Task Force subcommittee was formed to discuss the next IGB climate survey, a follow-up to the 2018 climate survey.
 After meeting with the OVCDEI, the OVCDEI provided the subcommittee with a databank of survey questions in use for other climate surveys on the Illinois campus.
 Following productive discussions, the subcommittee created a short survey to identify any current discrimination and dissatisfaction in the IGB community and to assess the diversity of IGB members since 2018.
 The short survey will be disseminated to the IGB community during the Spring 2021 semester, with plans to follow-up with a general survey, focus groups and interviews.
 The focus groups and interviews will be centered on identifying existing problems and highlighting areas of excellence at the IGB.